alpgarcia/MusicalSpells/TRANSLATIONS.md

 - `battle`: Battle-related messages
 - `map`: Map screen texts
 - `hallOfFame`: Hall of Fame texts and labels
+- `screens`: Various screen-specific texts
-- `enemies`: Names of the rival wizards
+- `enemies`: Names and descriptions of rival wizards

 ## Testing Your Translation

-1. Once you've created your translation file, the game will automatically detect it and make it available in the language selector.
+1. Once you've added your translation module and updated `index.js`, the game will automatically detect it and make it available in the language selector.

 2. Test your translation by:
    - Starting the game
    - Clicking the language selector
    - Selecting your newly added language
    - Going through all game screens to verify the translations
+   - Testing all placeholders work correctly
+   - Verifying special characters display properly

 ## Notes for Translators